jsonmc/jsonmc/readme.markdown

 # JSON Movie Collection

-A comprehensive collection of movies and actors easy to use and parse in json file format segregated
+A comprehensive collection of movies and actors easy to use and parse in json file format segregated by release year.

 ###A movie has the following details